peopledoc/django-readonly-field/README.rst

         class ReadOnlyMeta:
             readonly = ["color"]

 That's it.
-Now, Django won't try to write these fields on the database.
+Now, Django won't try to write the ``color`` field on the database.

 Warning
 -------